neutronstriker/Digital_Electronic_Load/ElectronicLoad/ElectronicLoad/Readme.txt

  Dt:29-10-2018:
  Added Serial command capability for setting current and turning on and off the load.
  This was done in a hurry for a specific task, so we will need to clean it up sometime when possible.

+ Dt:14-11-2018:
+ Added temp?, tset and help commands which will get the LM35 temperature value, set the safe operating temperature threshold and display commands usage